-- Designated Lead for Child Protection & Safeguarding - Mrs M Waddell, Executive Head Teacher
+- Designated Lead for Child Protection & Safeguarding - Mrs E Bedford, Executive Head Teacher

-- The Deputy Safeguarding Designated Leads - Miss A Critchley (Head of School) or Mrs A Parnham (Business & Operations Manager)
+- The Deputy Safeguarding Designated Leads - Mrs A Richardson (Head of School) or Mrs A Parnham (Business & Operations Manager)

-Mrs Anne Schaanning is our Safeguarding Governor.
+Mrs Anne Schaanning and Mrs Emma Jameson are our Safeguarding Governors.
 The Safeguarding Governor checks that procedures and policies are in place and does not deal with individual cases or concerns.